bartificer/programming-by-stealth/docs/pbs49.md

 The first step is to write a simple new class to represent an individual state.
 It will need just two properties — the state’s underlying value, and a label.
 The value should be primitive (boolean, number, or string), and the description a string.
 I’m going to name the class `bartificer.ca.State`.

-However, before we can write the class itself we should to lay some ground-work.
+However, before we can write the class itself we should to lay some groundwork.
 We’ll need validation functions for primitive values and non-empty strings, so let’s add those:

 ```javascript
 /**